Mowmow47/projet-pets-in-the-hood-back/README.md

 ### Database

 There are 2 commands (normal and shorter) for each of the following 3 steps.
-For each step, the two commands have the same action.
+For each step, both commands have the same action.

 * Create the database :